larssandell/smart-inspection-copy/README.md

 ## Description

-In this school project i choosed to remake a homepage for a local company Smart Inspection.
-For the project i was tasked to design a new homepage, create the homepage with HTML,CSS and JavaScript. i used wordpress as a headless CMS and create content so i could fetch the data to the site.
-And deployd with Netlify
+In this school project I choose to remake a homepage for a local company Smart Inspection.
+For the project I was tasked to design a new homepage, create the homepage with HTML, CSS and JavaScript.
+I used WordPress as a headless CMS and create content so I could fetch the data to the site.
+And deployed with Netlify.

 ### Pages that it includes:
 - Home page